Certified Nurse Aide (CNA)

 CNA Training is a 9-credit course designed to train entry level workers in basic skills needed to assist nurses and to be efficient health care team members.
 Students qualify to sit for the Alaska State Certification Exam for Nursing Assistants.
 Minimum of 75 lecture hours and 80 lab/clinical hours included.
 Offered on all UAS campuses.

-UAS partners with Wildflower Court and Juneau Pioneers' Home in Juneau to provide Certified Nurse Aide training in the Fall (1 section), Spring (2 sections), and Summer (1 section).
+UAS partners with Wildflower Court and Juneau Pioneers' Home to provide Certified Nurse Aide training in the Fall (1 section), Spring (2 sections), and Summer (1 section).

 Elizabeth Spence, Health Sciences Program Coordinator